Padmasree Warrior

 Padmasree Warrior (born Yellepeddi Padmasree) is an Indian-American businesswoman and technology executive.
-She is known for her leadership roles in technology firms like Cisco where she served as the CTO for seven years, and at Motorola where she was the CTO for five years.
-She also served as the CEO of Nio USA, an electric car maker.
+She is known for her leadership roles in technology firms like Cisco where she was the CTO for seven years, and at Motorola where she was the CTO for five years.
+She also was the CEO of Nio USA, an electric car maker.
 Currently, she is the founder and CEO of Fable, a curated reading platform focused on mental wellness.
-She also serves on the board of directors of Microsoft and Spotify.
+She is on the board of directors of Microsoft and Spotify.

 In 2014, she was listed as one of the 100 most powerful woman in the world by Forbes.
 In 2018 she was also featured among "America's Top 50 Women In Tech" by Forbes.

 Early life

-Yellepeddi Padmasree was born into a Telugu family in Vijayawada of Andhra Pradesh, India.
+Yellepeddi Padmasree was born into a Telugu family in Vijayawada,Andhra Pradesh, India.
 She went to school at the Children's Montessori School and Maris Stella College in Vijayawada.
 Warrior received a bachelor's degree in chemical engineering from IIT Delhi in 1982.
 She holds a master's degree in chemical engineering from Cornell University.

 Career

 Motorola

-Warrior joined Motorola in 1984 Over the course of her 23 years at the company she served as Corporate Vice-President and general manager of Motorola's Energy Systems Group, and Corporate Vice-President and Chief Technology Officer in its Semiconductor Products Sector.
-Immediately prior to becoming Motorola's CTO, she served as general manager of Thoughtbeam, a product of Motorola, in Tempe, Arizona.
+Warrior joined Motorola in 1984 Over the course of her 23 years at the company she was Corporate Vice-president and general manager of Motorola's Energy Systems Group, and Corporate Vice-president and Chief Technology Officer in its Semiconductor Products Sector.
+Immediately prior to becoming Motorola's CTO, she was general manager of Thoughtbeam, a product of Motorola, in Tempe, Arizona.
 When named Motorola's CTO in January 2003, Warrior became a senior vice-president and in 2005 she was promoted to executive vice-president.

 During Warrior's tenure as CTO, Motorola was awarded the 2004 National Medal of Technology by the President of the United States, the first time the company had received this honour.
 During this period she was a proponent of "Seamless Mobility" – the concept of having seamless communication across all facets of a person's life.
 The dream was not fully realised and the concept was eventually dropped from Motorola marketing presentations.